Uqbaahmad/Sales-Insights-Power-BI/README.md

 # Sales-Insights-Power-BI
 ### Problem Statement
 AtliQ Hardware is an Indian firm that only sells computer hardware and peripheral devices in India.
-They have several stores in India, such as surge stores and Nomad stores.
-The company's headquarters are located in Delhi.
+They have several stores in India, such as surge stores and Nomad stores, etc. The company's headquarters are located in Delhi.

 ### Data Discovery
 ### Project planning using AIMS grid –